Nurse Educator Programs

-Nurse Educator programs usually do not require any prerequisite courses.
+Nurse Educator programs usually do not require prerequisite courses.
 However, you will still need to have a GPA of 3.0 or higher on a 4.0 scale to be considered for admission.
-Moreover, you will be asked to submit your current résumé, proof of your nursing license from an accredited institution, a goal statement explaining your desire and ambitions to become a healthcare teacher, three letters of recommendation (one professional and two from academic sources), as well as your transcripts from all post-secondary schools.
-If you are an international applicant, you will need to have a transcript evaluation, complete several prerequisites, submit proof of licensure in the state of your chosen university and obtain a passing score for a standardized test like TOEFL (Test of English as a Foreign Language).
+You will be asked to submit your current résumé, proof of your nursing license from an accredited institution, a goal statement explaining your desire and ambitions to become a healthcare teacher, three letters of recommendation (one professional and two from academic sources), as well as your transcripts from all post-secondary schools.
+If you are an international applicant, you will need to have a transcript evaluation, complete several prerequisites, submit proof of licensure in the state of your chosen university and obtain a passing score on a standardized test like TOEFL (Test of English as a Foreign Language).

 What will you learn?

 Particular emphasis will be placed on the key-principles of teaching adult learners, the different strategies you can use to conduct and determine the efficacy of educational experiences (be it lab practice or didactic courses), risk assessment and disease prevention, as well as workforce planning and relationship building.
-You will learn all about teacher-student communication, standardized testing, evaluation of clinical performance and the different economic and social structures which currently affect the healthcare system.
+You will learn about teacher-student communication, standardized testing, evaluation of clinical performance and the different economic and social structures that currently affect the healthcare system.
 Lastly, you will explore the role of a Nurse Educator during a 120-hour teaching experience.